molishanrt-cyber/Bioinformatics-Internship-Summer-2026/README.md

 * The very low E-value (**4e-171**) indicates that the similarity is significant and not likely to occur by chance.

-* The insulin gene is highly conserved because to its essential role in glucose regulation and metabolism.
+* The insulin gene is highly conserved because of its essential role in glucose regulation and metabolism.

 * BLAST analysis helps us identify sequence similarity, homologous sequences, and provides insights into gene function and evolutionary relationships.